cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadComposer"></a>
 # **packagesUploadComposer**
-> ModelPackage packagesUploadComposer(owner, repo, data)
+> AlpinePackageUpload packagesUploadComposer(owner, repo, data)

 Create a new Composer package